willy3087/fastapi_mcp/README.md

 ## Development and Contributing

-**Notice:** We are currently refactoring our MCP auto-generation system.
-To avoid potential conflicts, we kindly request that you delay submitting contributions until this notice is removed from the README.
-Thank you for your understanding and patience.

-Thank you for considering contributing to FastAPI-MCP open source projects!
-It's people like you that make it a reality for users in our community.
+Thank you for considering contributing to FastAPI-MCP!
+We encourage the community to post Issues and Pull Requests.

-Before you get started, please see [CONTRIBUTING.md](CONTRIBUTING.md).
+Before you get started, please see our [Contribution Guide](CONTRIBUTING.md).

 ## Community